askari0102/Learning/Kubernetes/README.md

 | **Cluster Autoscaler / Karpenter** | Node count | Scales **up** on pods that failed to schedule and would fit on a new node; scales **down** on nodes whose pod *requests* are well below allocatable.
 It is not a CPU-usage autoscaler. | Cloud provider integration |
 | **KEDA** | Pod count, incl. scale-to-zero | Event sources (Kafka lag, queue depth, cron, Prometheus) | KEDA + ScaledObject |

-**New in 1.37: HPA scale-to-zero went Beta.** HPA can now scale a workload to zero replicas (previously KEDA-only territory), which is a significant change for cost optimization of idle services — and a change you must design for, because a workload at zero needs a real cold-start path.
+**New in 1.37: HPA scale-to-zero went Beta.** HPA can now set `minReplicas: 0`, but **only with object or external metrics**.
+An HPA that scales only on CPU or memory is rejected — zero pods produce no resource signal.
+Previously this was KEDA-only territory.
+A workload at zero also needs a real wake path (a metric that still exists when no pods are running, or KEDA), or the first request after idle fails.

 ## 25.1 HPA